 Christopher N. Cruz has served as a member of the Board of Directors of Shift4 Payments, Inc. since its formation.
 Mr. Cruz is a Partner at Searchlight Capital Partners L.P., a global alternative investment management firm, which he joined in 2011.
 From 2008 to 2010, Mr. Cruz served on the investment team at Oaktree Capital Management, a global alternative investment management firm.
 Prior to that, Mr. Cruz was in the leveraged finance and restructuring group at UBS Investment Bank, from 2006 to 2008.
-Mr. Cruz also serves on the boards of Neon NewCo Corp. (an entity funding the pending acquisition of Netspend Corp.) as of August 2022, Flowbird Group as of February 2022, and Sightline Payments as of December 2020.
-Mr. Cruz previously served on the board of M&M Food Market from July 2014 to February 2022.
+Mr. Cruz also serves on the board of Neon Aggregator LP (parent of Ouro Global, Inc.) as of August 2022.
+Mr. Cruz previously served on the boards of Sightline Payments from December 2020 to February 2025, Flowbird Group from February 2022 to January 2025, and M&M Food Market from July 2014 to February 2022.
 He holds a Bachelor of Arts in Honors Business Administration from the Richard Ivey School of Business at the University of Western Ontario.
 We believe Mr. Cruz is qualified to serve on our Board of Directors due to his extensive experience in finance and capital markets and his knowledge of our business in particular, gained through his prior services as a member of Shift4 Payment, LLC's board of managers.